-The Group's trade receivables as at 31 December 2020 amounted to \$6.9 million, representing 6% of the Group's total assets.
-The collectability of trade receivables is a key element of the Group's working capital management, which is managed on an ongoing basis by management.
+The recoverability of trade receivables and contract assets is a key element of the Group's working capital management, which is managed on an ongoing basis by management.
 Management determines impairment of trade receivables by making debtor-specific assessment for credit-impaired debtors.
-For the remaining group of debtors, management provides lifetime expected credit losses using a provision matrix.
+For the remaining group of debtors and contract assets, management provides lifetime expected credit losses using a provision matrix.
 The provision rates are determined based on the Group's historical default rates analysed based on days past due by grouping customers based on the customer profiles, adjusted for current and forward-looking information.

-This area is a key audit matter due to the amounts involved, as well as the inherent subjectivity that was involved in making judgement by the management in relation to assumptions used in the expected credit loss ("ECL") model such as forward-looking macroeconomic factors.
+This area is a key audit matter due to the amounts involved, as well as the inherent subjectivity that was involved in making judgement by the management in relation to assumptions used in the ECL model such as forwardlooking macroeconomic factors.